LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-do-believe.md

 of our lithe gestures,

-we ought our lithe gestures
+we ought them

-to move on unapologetically.
+to be unapologetic.